TheSmashy/TFU/docs/TFU-F3.md

 Quad-emitter mule configuration for maximum flood and situational awareness.
 Designed for sustained high-CRI output in work areas.
 Not for covert/tactical—this is a wall-of-light tool!

+>Want to carry an S2+ full of washers?
+Cool, bro.
+Want to jump out of a helo with a mule?
+Grab a TFU-F3 — good to go.

 ## At a Glance

 - **Emitter:** Nichia 519A Quad, 4500K, high CRI